-Unless you have recently returned from Mars where you probably don’t need TP then you would know the world has gone toilet paper crazy.
+Unless you have recently returned from Mars, where you probably don’t need toilet paper, then you would know the world has gone toilet paper crazy.
 And while we aren’t making light of the current Covid-19 situation we can have a bit of poo humour fun and throw you a TP Top Tip.

 One of the signs of a pretty perfect poo is little to nothing being on the toilet paper post wipe.
 Really, you say?
 It’s true.

 If you’re using a few sheets and having to hyper-wipe to get the job done, it can be a sign of your body being unhappy.
 Your poo stools should be fairly firm and sausage like resulting in being able to wipe once and wipe clean.
 If your poo is looser and messier than it should be it could be a sign of not eating well for your individual body, having stress, or straining and pushing too much on the toilet.
 We love the chart – The Poo Pageant, check it out here.

 Going regularly and more completely also reduces the build-up between each bowel movement, which means: less going = less precious TP needed = dollars saved – cha-ching!